 We also used the cell lines to see whether PARP inhibitors and checkpoint inhibitors, previously shown to induce tumor responses in a syngeneic mouse model of ovarian cancer, elicited the same responses in a breast cancer mouse model.
 To determine this, the wild-type and KO BRCA1 cell lines were implanted subcutaneously in syngeneic mouse, and then exposed to various PARP inhibitors and checkpoint inhibitors.
 We found that basic tumor growth was about the same for both cell lines.
 We also observed that the models responded to checkpoint inhibitors, though the wild-type model reacted more strongly to CTLA-4 inhibitor, while the KO model responded more to the PD-1 inhibitor.
 This was in line with observations from other groups dealing with BRCA1 KO lines from different histologies.

-We are now offering the CRISPR generated EMT6/BRCA1 KO model for commercial use in breast cancer studies, and plan to expand the portfolio to include other breast cancer lines, including patient-derived xenografts of breast cancers.
+We are now using the CRISPR-generated EMT6/BRCA1 KO model in breast cancer studies for clients, and plan to expand the portfolio to include other breast cancer lines, including patient-derived xenografts of breast cancers.
 While we still have much to learn about BRCA mutations, CRISPR could help make the work go a lot faster.